 What is a Dental Assistant and What Do They Do?

-The main role of a dental assistant is to assist dentists during procedures using four-handed dentistry.
-Though this is the primary role, they have many other roles that may vary depending on the dental office.
+The primary role of a dental assistant is to assist doctors during procedures using four-handed dentistry.
+Though this is the primary role, they have many other jobs in the dental office that may vary depending on the office.

-Our goal is to prepare students for any and all types of dental offices and tasks a dentist may require them to perform.
+Our goal is to prepare students for a variety of dental offices and tasks a dentist may require them to perform.